+Learn how to DIY Interior Door on a budget.
+I created this for $40!
 I have so many boring doors in my home.
 This post is how to DIY interior doors on a budget.
-Previously, I updated our basement door with a really cool geometric door design that went viral over the internet.
-I love the door and it’s a show stopper.
+Previously, I completed a DIY Door Makeover on our basement door.
+I added a really cool geometric door design that went viral over the internet.
+I love that custom door and it’s a show stopper.
 Now it’s time to update our pantry door.
 All the doors in my home are hollow core doors.
 This door needs a simpler design as it’s in the middle of an open concept kitchen/ living/ dining space.
 I used a similar method and materials to achieve this $40 door design.

 Materials for our DIY interior door update